Jack Hinton: Prisoner of war

-The announcement of Hinton's VC was made within a week of Lieutenant Charles Upham, another member of the 20th Battalion, being awarded a VC for his actions during the fighting in the Battle of Crete.
+The announcement of Hinton's VC was made within a week of Lieutenant Charles Upham, another member of the 20th Battalion, receiving the same award for his actions during the fighting in the Battle of Crete.
 This prompted a joke that circulated within the battalion: "Join the 20th and get a VC."
 While a prisoner of war at Stalag IX-C, Hinton made several escape attempts.
 He was being punished with solitary confinement for one such attempt when his VC was gazetted.
 He was paraded before his fellow prisoners and presented with a VC ribbon by the camp's commandant before being returned to his cell to complete his punishment.

 In 1944, even though a prisoner of war, Hinton was contacted by the International Red Cross to pass on a request from the Labour Party.
 It asked him to consider standing as their candidate in a by-election in Awarua.
-He had previously signaled his interest in pursuing a career in politics.
+He had previously signalled his interest in pursuing a career in politics.
 However, he was unable to confirm his candidacy in time.

 By April 1945, the Allied advance into Germany threatened Hinton's POW camp.
 The Germans evacuated the camp but Hinton, feigning sickness, remained behind.
 Once the guards had left, he was able to find keys to the gates and let himself out.
 He soon made contact with soldiers of the United States 6th Armored Division.
 Dressed in civilian clothes, he was initially treated with suspicion but soon convinced the Americans of his identity.
 He borrowed an American uniform and went forward to the frontline with the 44th Infantry Division and assisted in the capture of three villages and rounding up of German POWs.
 Senior American officers soon found out about Hinton's presence with their troops and sent him to England, where he arrived on 12 April 1945.

 Hinton remained in England for over three months, awaiting repatriation to New Zealand.
 During this time, on 11 May 1945, he received his VC from King George VI at an investiture held at Buckingham Palace.
 Charles Upham, his comrade from the 20th Battalion, received a bar to his VC at the same ceremony.
 Transport finally available, Hinton departed for New Zealand in early July and arrived on 4 August 1945.